HL7/US-Core/input/pagecontent/general-guidance.md

 ### Narrative

 The [US Core CarePlan Profile] requires a narrative summary of the patient assessment and plan of treatment.
-However, *any* US Core Profile may include a human-readable narrative containing a summary of the resource and may be used to represent the resource's content to a human.
+However, *any* US Core Profile <span class="bg-success" markdown="1">can</span><!-- new-content --> include a human-readable narrative containing a summary of the resource and may be used to represent the resource's content to a human.
 For further guidance, refer to the [Narrative documentation] in the FHIR Specification.

 ### Language Support